 data = 1.5

-EVEN(data) returns 2
+EVEN(data) = 2

-Rounds the given number to the specified decimals, and returns a formatted text (as per the user settings).
+Rounds the given number to the given decimals, and returns a formatted text (as per the user settings).
 You can use this function if you want to represent values as formatted text (for example, when you want to concatenate it with other text).

 FIXED(data, decimals)